aifunc-dev/aifunc/docs/02-api.md

 ## Function Signature

-Each installed AI function package generates an async function with the same name, with a unified signature:
+Each installed AI function package generates a callable function with the same name, with a unified signature:

 ### TypeScript